Endogen/xian-playground/README.md

 poetry run reflex run --env prod
 ```

-- Frontend: serves the precompiled React bundle via Sirv on `REFLEX_FRONTEND_PORT` (default `3001`).
+- Frontend: serves the precompiled React bundle via Sirv on port **3000**.
-- Backend: runs Gunicorn+Uvicorn (or Granian if Gunicorn isn’t available) on `REFLEX_BACKEND_PORT` (default `8000`).
+- Backend: Granian/ASGI server on port **8000**.
-- The command expects both ports to be free.
-Use `--single-port` if you prefer the backend to host the compiled frontend itself, e.g. `poetry run reflex run --env prod --single-port --frontend-port 3001`.
+- Keep this process alive (or run it via `systemd`; see below).
+If either port is already bound you will see a startup error.

 ### Development mode